Alto (high-speed rail): Background

-Several studies for Canadian high-speed rail have been created over the decades, but no project advanced to the design phase.
-In November 2022, the Canadian government announced the planning of a "high-frequency rail (HFR)" line on the Quebec City–Windsor Corridor.
+In November 2022, the Canadian government announced the planning of a "high-frequency rail" (HFR) line on Via Rail's existing Quebec City–Windsor Corridor.
 This project was called Via HFR.
 Via HFR was founded as a Crown corporation on November 29, 2022, under the official company name Via HFR – Via TGF and as a subsidiary of Via Rail, to "oversee what was initially pitched as a 'high frequency' rail project".
-Its headquarters was chosen to be Montreal and the President and CEO of the Montreal Port Authority Martin Imbleau was later chosen to be its CEO.
+Its headquarters was chosen to be Montreal and the president and CEO of the Montreal Port Authority Martin Imbleau was later chosen to be its CEO.
 The High Frequency Rail project would have involved constructing 1000 km of passenger-dedicated electrified track, with trains that travelled at average speeds of up to 200 km/h.
 The chosen private development partner would have designed, constructed, financed, operated, and maintained the high frequency rail service as well as existing local services.